Additional Child Care Subsidy (ACCS) (transition to work) change in circumstances and reviews 007-19070952

 Customers must let the Services Australia know as soon as possible if their circumstances change as this may affect their eligibility or entitlement to ACCS or Child Care Subsidy (CCS).
 Notifiable events include:

-• an increase in family income estimate
+- an increase in family income estimate

-• a change to their course of study (extension or cessation)
+- a change to their course of study (extension or cessation)

-• a change in their study load
+- a change in their study load

 If the change of circumstances entitles the customer to another type of ACCS payment, entitlement to ACCS (transition to work) will cease.
-Also the period for which they receive the other ACCS will not count towards their TTW time limit for that activity.
+Also, the period for which they receive the other ACCS will not count towards their ACCS (transition to work) time limit for that recognised participation type.
 If the customer wants to continue receiving ACCS (transition to work) when the other ACCS payment expires, they will need to lodge a new application.

-Extension of ACCS (transition to work) activity
+Extension of ACCS (transition to work) recognised participation type

-Subject to evidence of the new course dates, and proof of progress (where appropriate), the existing ACCS (transition to work) information can be updated to reflect the new course end date and their weeks of entitlement reassessed.
+Subject to evidence of the new course dates, and proof of progress (where appropriate), the existing ACCS (transition to work) information can be updated to reflect the new course end date, and their weeks of entitlement reassessed.

-If the activity original end date has passed at the time of notification, and customer is seeking a retrospective extension, the customer needs to re-apply for ACCS (transition to work).There are no backdating provisions for ACCS (transition to work).
+If the recognised participation type original end date has passed at the time of notification, and customer is seeking a retrospective extension, they will need to re-apply for ACCS (transition to work).
+There are no backdating provisions for ACCS (transition to work).

-Cessation of ACCS (transition to work) activity
+Cessation of ACCS (transition to work) recognised participation type

 Change to study load

-Service Officers are to update the customer’s CCS activity details with the new hours of study or training per fortnight, then forward an ACTDOC to the ACCS Processing Team to reassess ongoing entitlement to ACCS (transition to work) entitlement.
+If the customer has changed their study load, forward an ACTDOC to the ACCS Processing Team to reassess ongoing entitlement to ACCS (transition to work) entitlement.
 See the Process page for further details.

 Change in income estimate